 The James B. Carey Library book collection focuses on labor studies and employment relations, as well as human resource management covering topics such as labor unions, employee ownership, organizational behavior, corporate governance, workers, collective bargaining, benefits and compensation.
+The book collection can be searched using QuickSearch in the RUL Catalog.

 The Library has an extensive collection of labor union newsletters and journals.
 Current issues are displayed on the first floor.
 Archival collections are located in the SMLR Archives.
 A selection of print serials includes: